 Your life can be that way, too.
 Hope is a powerful remedy.

-The Lion, the Witch and the Wardrobe (The Chronicles of Narnia) (You can follow that link if you want to buy the book and I’ll get a small fee for recommending it for you) is an inspiring tale of adventure and overcoming hardship.
+The Lion, the Witch and the Wardrobe (The Chronicles of Narnia) is an inspiring tale of adventure and overcoming hardship.
 As a father, I love reading it to my kids.
 As a businessman, I love reading it to remind myself that there is hope in the most difficult days.